sombreroEnPuntas/retro-ui/README.md

 ---

 - is styleguidist making sense, or switch to storybook?
-  - Better stories, including types
-  - Is it possible to source stories from tests?
+  - Is it possible to source docs from tests?

 ---